 BBC Bitesize provides FREE clips that support some spelling rules e.g. -ough

 Oxford Owl offers FREE information, advice and tips for parents about spelling (and other areas of English)

 Spellzone costs £19.95 per year to subscribe but also has FREE spelling lists and games

 Barrington Stoke School Spelling Dictionary is designed for KS1-3 and allows children to look up words as they sound e.g. 'photo' under 'f' etc. It is dyslexia friendly (as are all Barrington Stoke resources). £12.99

 EYFS - Year 6: https://www.theschoolrun.com/english/grammar

-BBC Bitesize and The School Run offer clips and information pages to support all areas of English and other curriculum subjects for use by children and parents.
-These pages are free to access.
+These pages offer clips and information pages to support all areas of English and other curriculum subjects for use by children and parents.
+They are all free to access.